justnonamenoname/lifeticle/readme.md

 1) Not fundamental - it is possibly explained through other phenomena.
 2) Fundamental - it cannot be explained through other phenomena.

-Trying to prove fundamentality - is to prove the impossibility of explanation and that no other phenomenon exists that would make qualia non-unique.
+Trying to prove fundamentality means proving that explanation is impossible and that no other phenomenon exists that could make qualia non-unique.
-To prove non-fundamentality, it is enough to provide an example of an entity from which qualia may consist.
-That is, the starting point is fundamentality.
+To prove non-fundamentality, it is sufficient to provide an example of a phenomenon from which qualia could arise; this serves as the starting point for fundamentality.
 The search for an example of an entity is behind those who wish to attempt to prove that qualia are not fundamental and not unique.
 In the case of fundamentality, it is impossible to find such an example and prove non-fundamentality.
-If we assume that emergence (the presence of properties in a system that are not inherent in its individual components) can create qualia, then still, signals in the brain must converge at a single point through the method of generating qualia, otherwise, a binding problem arises, which makes the issue of emergence meaningless.
+If we assume that emergence (the presence of properties in a system that are not inherent in its individual components) can create qualia, signals in the brain must still converge at a single particle via the method of generating qualia; otherwise, a binding problem arises, which makes the question of emergence meaningless.
 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/bind.png" width="400">
 The properties of emergence can be obtained by modeling, for example: knowing the properties of a water molecule, by modeling a multitude of molecules, we can obtain the properties of water.
 According to the special theory of relativity, an event at one point cannot cause an instantaneous result at another point, and "now" occurs only at a local reference point.
 According to the principle of locality and the special theory of relativity, a visual image could at most consist of several points.
-The simultaneous display of millions of points of a visual image violates the principle of locality, which means that phenomenal consciousness does not obey the special theory of relativity, this relates to the problem of pointwise binding.
+The simultaneous display of millions of points of a visual image violates the principle of locality, which means that phenomenal consciousness is not constrained by the special theory of relativity; this relates to the problem of pointwise binding.
-The problem of pointwise binding requires a separate physical law, which also points to the fundamentality of qualia (the issue is discussed in the section on the connection between qualia and the brain).
+The problem of pointwise binding requires a separate physical law, which also implies the fundamentality of qualia (the issue is discussed in the section on the connection between qualia and the brain).
 If we find a neuron that contains information about a red color point, then the question arises: why does this result in the experience of red, and without introducing qualia as a distinct phenomenon, this cannot be resolved.
 The fact that the brain is divided into regions and that they influence the generation of qualia, does not contradict the existence of signal convergence for qualia into a central point, the absence of which leads to the binding problem.
 No separation of qualia across different parts of the brain has been found.
 The functional part of the brain relates to the "easy problem of consciousness"/"access consciousness".
 To say that qualia, as a separate phenomenon, do not exist and are merely based on information is equivalent in meaning to the idea that the processor displays information without a monitor.
-The image information before the blind spot is painted over is not reflected in phenomenal consciousness.
+The image information before the blind spot is filled in is not reflected in phenomenal consciousness.
 This means that only part of the brain's information enters phenomenal consciousness, and shows that the information itself is not phenomenal consciousness.
 The non-existence of qualia would mean that a person has no visual perception, no auditory experience, no pain sensation, and the organism functions without phenomenal consciousness.
 Qualia are not something separate, they are connected to the carrier of consciousness.
-In informational theories there are no qualia and no consciousness carrier to which they are directed, they do not solve the problem of pointwise binding.
+In informational theories there are no qualia and no bearer of consciousness to which they are directed, they do not solve the problem of pointwise binding.
 The formation of a qualia-based image from spatially distributed information would violate the principle of locality and physical laws, and imply magical action at a distance.
 Qualia has a size, information does not have such a parameter.
 If we assume that there is qualia in information, then we add a hidden property that would be impossible to know about without the assumption of this hidden property.